CarterMiller/TextFieldExtensions/README.md

 # UITextFieldExtendedView
-Extensions to UITextField in swift 3 - glowing edges, floating labels and pickerView
+Extensions to UITextField in swift 3 - glowing edges, floating labels, pickerView and multi select

 With a single class `UITextFieldExtendedView` you can have any combination of glowing edges, floating placeholders and popup pickerViews.